sayanee/archives/_posts/2011-08-24-30-books-that-changed-my-life.md

 24. [Brief History of Time](/brief-history-of-time-by-stephen-hawking) by Stephen Hawkings [cosmological history of the universe]

   > The discovery of a complete unified theory, therefore, may not aid the survival of our species.
 It may not even affect our lifestyle.
-But ever since the dawn of civilization, people have not been content to see e**vents as unconnected and inexplicable**.
+But ever since the dawn of civilization, people have not been content to see **events as unconnected and inexplicable**.
 They have craved an understanding of the underlying order in the world.
 Today we still yearn to know **why we are here** and **where we came from**.
 Humanity’s **deepest desire for knowledge is justification enough** for our continuing quest.
 And our goal is nothing less than a complete description of the universe we live in.

 25. [Tao Te Ching](/tao-te-ching-by-lao-tzu/) by Lao Tzu [ancient teachings]